ono-max/letter-draft/README.md

 This is written in HTML5(Haml), CSS3(Sass), JavaScript(jQuery), Ruby on Rails(5.2.4.1).
 The user type email of the recipient, date of sending day, the background-image, the content of letter.
 They are stored in the database.
 Based on the database, the manager of this web application send the letter to recipient in email.

+feature: auto-mail(when user submit, he/she accepts the mail.), multipart-forms, switch the background image(when user click the button)

 ## Demo